-On any given day you will do dozens of tasks.
-If you stop and think about everything you did yesterday you will realize that.
-Waking up, eating, showering, getting dressed, and about a hundred other things before you go to sleep every day.
+On any given day you will do dozens of tasks – waking up, eating, showering, getting dressed, and about a hundred other things before you go to sleep.

 I bet you have wondered about how to say these things in Korean.
-Well, today we are going to cover the basic vocabulary needed for you to familiarize yourself with talking about your daily routine in Korean.
+Well, today we are going to cover the basic vocabulary needed for you to talk about your daily routine in Korean.

-Now let’s take a look on how to use the vocabulary you just learned.
+Now let’s look at how to use the vocabulary you’ve just learned.

 In Korean it is a bit different, it works like this: